Minnesota Timberwolves guard Donte DiVincenzo reacts after making a 3-point...

 Minnesota Timberwolves guard Donte DiVincenzo reacts after making a 3-point basket in a preseason game against the Philadelphia 76ers on Friday.
 Credit: AP/Charlie Neibergall

-The preseason schedule is normally a time for fans to get a glimpse of the latest incarnation of a team, welcoming and cheering on newly-acquired players, glimpsing rookies and ignoring the opposition.
-But Sunday evening, it figures to be different at Madison Square Garden as the Minnesota Timberwolves arrive.
+The preseason schedule usually is a time for fans to get a glimpse of the latest incarnation of a team, welcoming and cheering on newly acquired players, getting a glimpse of rookies and ignoring the opposition.
+But on Sunday evening, it figures to be different at Madison Square Garden against the Minnesota Timberwolves.

-Even for the players it feels like a too-soon moment, bringing together the Knicks and Timberwolves just about two weeks after the trade that remade both of the contending squads.
-Karl-Anthony Towns gets a visit from the teammates he developed with after spending nine seasons in Minnesota.
-And the fans get to welcome back Julius Randle and Donte DiVincenzo, who departed in the deal after helping turn the Knicks franchise around.
+Even for the players, it feels like a too-soon moment, bringing together the Knicks and Timberwolves about two weeks after the trade that remade both of the contending squads.
+After spending nine seasons with Minnesota, Karl-Anthony Towns will get a visit from the teammates with whom he developed.
+The fans will get to welcome back Julius Randle and Donte DiVincenzo, who departed in the deal after helping to turn the Knicks around.

 “I think the whole thing was quick and kind of unusual,” Josh Hart said.
 “A trade three days before training camp started, so that was already kind of weird because that weekend you’re kind of gearing up for training camp that upcoming Monday.
 So that was unusual and then obviously we’ve got to play them on Sunday.
 It’s a little unusual, but the NBA’s a crazy business.”

-It does seem early for the once-a-Knick-always-a-Knick treatment, but the two former Knicks figure to be welcomed kinder than most opponents.
-Randle, who is unlikely to play as he continues to rehabilitate his surgically-repaired right shoulder, spent five seasons in New York and earned three All-Star berths.
-He was a two-time All-NBA selection, a key piece in the early turn before Jalen Brunson arrived.
+It does seem early for the once-a-Knick-always-a-Knick treatment, but the two former Knicks figure to be welcomed more kindly than most opponents are.
+Randle, who is unlikely to play as he continues to rehabilitate his surgically repaired right shoulder, spent five seasons with the Knicks and earned three All-Star berths.
+He was a two-time All-NBA selection, a key piece on the team.

-DiVincenzo then signed on last summer and in one season emerged as a starter early in the season and a key contributor.
-He set a franchise record for three-point field goals in a single season and delivered huge moments like the game-winning three-pointer in Game 2 of the opening round of the playoffs against Philadelphia.
+DiVincenzo signed on last summer and in one season emerged as a starter and a key contributor.
+He set a franchise record for made three-point field goals in a season and delivered huge moments such as the game-winning three-pointer in Game 2 of the opening round of the playoffs against Philadelphia.

-The odd twist is that with DiVincenzo joining Hart and Brunson last season the three college teammates earned acclaim for the reunion of their NCAA champion Villanova squad.
-Then the team traded for Mikal Bridges earlier this summer, giving the Knicks four Villanova alumni, forming a much-anticipated “Nova Knicks grouping.
-DiVincenzo was dealt away before they ever got to play together, but a GQ feature arrived this week with a Photoshop of the four of them together.
+The odd twist is that with DiVincenzo joining Hart and Jalen Brunson last season, the three college teammates earned acclaim for the reunion of their NCAA champion Villanova squad.
+Then the Knicks traded for Mikal Bridges earlier this summer, giving the Knicks four Villanova alumni, forming a much-anticipated “Nova Knicks’’ grouping.
+DiVincenzo was dealt away before they ever got to play together, but a GQ feature arrived this past week with a Photoshop of the four of them together.

-Hart then added jokingly, referring to Isaiah Hartenstein’s departure in free agency that created the vacancy at center and an opening to trade for Towns, “I feel like we should blame Isaiah Hartenstein.
-I feel like it’s all his fault, so, thank you Zay.
+Hart then added jokingly, referring to the departure by Isaiah Hartenstein in free agency that created the vacancy at center and an opening to trade for Towns, “I feel like we should blame Isaiah Hartenstein.
+I feel like it’s all his fault, so thank you, Zay.
 Appreciate it.”

 More on this topic